xwillorg/swag/README.md

 We are using the following three core technologies: **VSCode, Git, and Vercel**.
 You are free to experiment with other services or tools, but for the sake of consistency and easier troubleshooting with your peers, we recommend sticking with this shared environment.

 This page references official guides and installation resources.
-If you encounter problems, always consult the official documentation first and carefully follow the provided instructions.
+If you encounter problems, you might want to have a look at the official documentation.

 ### VSCode